tjolsen/tmpl/README.md

 Compatibility
 -------------
-This library requires C++17 features (fold expressions, constexpr if, constexpr lambdas, to name a few), so a recent compiler is required.
+This library requires C++17 features (fold expressions, constexpr if, constexpr lambdas, auto templates), so a recent compiler is required.
 The library is being developed using gcc-7.1 and clang-5.0, so it should always work with at least these compilers.